 However, CD investments aren’t as good as the above makes them sound.
 A certificate of deposit (CD) is essentially a loan that you make to your bank, which allows the bank to keep your money for a specified timeframe, which can be as short as three months (not common) or as long as five years (more common).
 Once the agreed upon time has concluded, this is known as the CD’s maturity date.

 You cannot remove the funds from the CD until the CD’s maturity date.
 If you do, you will face withdrawal penalties from the bank.
 During your retirement, you certainly don’t want a portion of your funds locked away for two or five years, or to be hit with penalties in the event that you must remove the funds.

 Luckily, there is a workaround.
 You can choose a liquid CD, which allows you to remove funds at any time, penalty-free.
-The guaranteed returns of a liquid CD is less than a regular CD, but it is still greater than a regular savings account and an interest bearing checking account.
+The guaranteed return of a liquid CD is less than a regular CD, but it is still greater than a regular savings account and an interest-bearing checking account.

 CDs are not a long-term investment, however they are considered one of the safest investments you can include in your investment planning strategy during retirement.